MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/anycast.md

 ## How Anycast DNS works

-Anycast DNS works by using routing protocols such as Border Gateway Protocol (BGP) to send DNS client queries to the closest DNS server or group of DNS servers.
+Anycast DNS works by using routing protocols such as Border Gateway Protocol (BGP) to send DNS queries to a preffered DNS server or group of DNS servers, usually one that is the closest to the DNS client.

 DNS servers that exist in multiple geographical locations each advertise a single, identical IP address called a <i>virtual IP address (VIP)</i> from their local gateway (router).
 When a DNS client query is initiated, the client's gateway evaluates which of the available routes to the destination is the shortest, and sends the DNS query to that location.

 Note that routing preferences can also be adjusted to prefer one location over another irrespective of geographical location.
+For example, you might wish to set a low preference for a disaster recovery location so that it is only used when other services are not available.
+Or, you might wish to redirect DNS queries temporarily to a different location during maintenance.

 ### Example of Anycast DNS